What causes Tinnitus?

 What Causes Tinnitus?

-Tinnitus often occurs in conjunction with an auditory impairment, for instance after an acute loss of hearing.
+Tinnitus often occurs alongside some damage to hearing, for instance after an acute loss of hearing.

 Watch Our Causes of Tinnitus Video